 Do you want to make a little extra money?
-By starting a side hustle that you can work from your mobile phone, it’s possible to make a few pounds by using the some of the apps that pay you for doing so.
+By starting a side hustle from your mobile phone, you can make a few pounds by using some apps that pay you for doing so.

-If you have ever wondered how to make some money by using your smartphone, read on to discover the best money making apps, UK.
+If you have ever wondered how to make money using your smartphone, read on to discover the best money-making apps, UK.

 Using UK money making apps is unlikely to make you rich.
 Yet you could earn enough for extras like birthday and Christmas presents, a short break or a shopping trip – and using them is usually quick and easy.